DataDog/datadog-operator/docs/secret_management.md

       ```
       In this example, a Role is created granting read access to the secret `rabbitmqcluster-sample-default-user` in the `rabbitmq-system` namespace.

-      *Note: Each namespace from this list needs to be present in the DatadogAgent controller using `WATCH_NAMESPACE` or `DD_AGENT_WATCH_NAMESPACE` environment variables on the **Datadog Operator** container.*
+      **Note**: Each namespace in the list must be included in the DatadogAgent controller by setting `WATCH_NAMESPACE` or `DD_AGENT_WATCH_NAMESPACE` environment variables on the **Datadog Operator** container.

-* For the Agent and Cluster Agent, others options exist to configure secret backend command:
+* For the Agent and Cluster Agent, others options exist to configure the secret backend command:
-  * `global.secretBackend.args`: those arguments will be specified to the command when the agent executes the secret backend command.
+  * `global.secretBackend.args`: These arguments are supplied to the command when the Agent executes the secret backend command.
   * `global.secretBackend.timeout`: secret backend execution timeout in second.
 The default value is 30 seconds.
-* Prior to Operator 1.11+, `spec.global.secretBackend` is not available.
-[These instructions][3] should be followed instead.
+* For versions prior to Operator 1.11+, `spec.global.secretBackend` is unavailable.
+You should follow [these instructions][3] instead.

 [1]: https://docs.datadoghq.com/agent/guide/secrets-management
 [2]: https://docs.datadoghq.com/agent/guide/secrets-management/?tab=linux#script-for-reading-from-multiple-secret-providers